-No matter where your busy season falls on the calendar, executing an effective campaign always begins with planning.
+No matter where your busy season falls on the calendar, executing an effective seasonal marketing campaign always begins with planning.

 Whether you’re looking to break into the market for the first time or grow your already strong customer base, the strategies in this guide can help keep everything in order during the planning phase.

 And this isn’t just for large companies with lots of employees.

 Growing businesses and solo entrepreneurs can find a great amount of value by being intentional with everything that goes into their seasonal marketing campaigns.
 From Black Friday and back-to-school to summer vacation season and open enrollment periods, a great seasonal campaign can take your business to the next level.

 As you navigate campaign planning, remember organized action is the goal.